wp-plugins/kebo-twitter-feed/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Connect your site to your Twitter account and display your Twitter Feed on your website effortlessly with a custom widget.
+Your Twitter Feed without creating your own Twitter App.

 == Description ==

 Hassle-free and user-friendly way to add a Twitter Feed to your website.
-We provide a custom Widget to help you display the Twitter Feed on your website, as well as direct access to the data for developers.
+We provide a custom Widget to help you display the Twitter Feed on your website, as well as direct access to the data for developers to use as they wish.

 = Why use Kebo Twitter Feed? =